 It’s every marketer’s goal to land the top spot on Google (or, at least, the first page).
 But marketers for SaaS products often feel like they’re banging their head against a brick wall.

 This is because of the sheer growth of the SaaS industry in just 10 years.
+In fact, the industry is expected to reach $171 billion in 2022.
 The competition is huge, and the constantly changing nature of the tech world means you have to stay on top of your game… or you lose.